SuperJura/ESDocs/docs/room-editor/logic_props/lock.md

 ### :small_orange_diamond:Logic Type
 <div className="highlight-div">

-AND - All password values must be inputted correctly.<br>
+AND - All password values must be inputted correctly.

-OR - One or more of the password values must be correct.<br>
+OR - One or more of the password values must be correct.

-Parity XOR - There must be an odd number of correct values.<br>
+Parity XOR - There must be an odd number of correct values.

 Exclusive XOR - There must be only one correct value.
 </div>